Honey has long been praised as a superfood in the wonderful world of nutrition and health, and it certainly is a far better choice than refined sugar.

-Inulin’s flavor profile ranges from bland to subtly sweet —about 10% the sweetness of regular sugar — and it makes for a great, all-natural sweetener.
+Inulin’s flavor profile ranges from bland to subtly sweet, at about 10% the sweetness of regular sugar, and it makes for a great, all-natural sweetener.
 In addition to being versatile, inulin also comes with plenty of health benefits, such an aiding in digestion.

 You can mix inulin into other sweeteners, such as erythritol, to reduce after-taste and also to increase cooking ability.

-Also known as Buddha fruit or longevity fruit, monk fruit is a completely natural sweetener that contains 100-250 times the sweetness of white sugar, but without those pesky calories, carbs, and negative effects on blood sugar.
+Also known as Buddha fruit or longevity fruit, monk fruit is a completely natural sweetener.
+It contains 100-250 times the sweetness of white sugar, but without those pesky calories, carbs, and negative effects on blood sugar.

-Originating in Southeast Asia, this small fruit has long been used in Thailand and China for centuries as both a medicinal remedy as well as a sweetener in food and drinks.
+Originating in Southeast Asia, this small fruit has long been used in Thailand and China for centuries as both a medicinal remedy and as a sweetener.

-The West caught on to the sweet wonders of monk fruit in the past twenty years, and was officially give the green light by the FDA in 2009.
+The West caught on to the sweet wonders of monk fruit in the past twenty years and was officially given the green light by the FDA in 2009.

 You can find this sweetener in the raw online or at your local grocery store’s sugar aisle.
 The best monk fruit products will only contain monk fruit extract and inulin.